Upgrade requirements for SnapMirror

 Before upgrading a cluster that is running SnapMirror, SnapMirror operations must be quiesced for each node that contains destination volumes, and each peered SVM must have a unique name across the clusters.

-For SnapMirror volume replication, the destination node must use an ONTAP version that is equal to or later than that of the SnapMirror source node.
 To prevent SnapMirror transfers from failing, you must suspend SnapMirror operations and, in some cases, upgrade destination nodes before upgrading source nodes.
 The following table describes the two options for suspending SnapMirror operations.

 Option Description Upgrade destination nodes before source nodes?